-With the size of an commercial truck, roughly around 80.000 pounds, you can imagine that if the truck driver looses control and hits your car or SUV you got the short end of the stick.
+Truck accidents are way more dangerous than just plain car crashes!
+With the size of a commercial truck, roughly around 80.000 pounds, you can imagine that if the truck driver loses control and hits your car or SUV you got the short end of the stick.

 The wide-open spaces of the Lone Star State are crisscrossed with major and minor transportation routes for both Texans and the businesses that keep Texas humming.
 We’re shipping goods all over the state and to all points throughout the rest of America.

 With thousands of trucks driving across the country in a short amount of time, drivers logging long miles staring at the road as it passes by, accidents, injuries, and even deaths are a statistical inevitability.
-2019 in Texas more then 39.000 commercial vehicles were involved in an accident, with Dallas holding a lions share of 53% of the serious injury accidents happening in the metroplex area.
+2019 in Texas more than 39.000 commercial vehicles were involved in an accident, with Dallas holding a lion’s share of 53% of the serious truck accidents happening in the metroplex area.

-Here are some numbers about Fatal Heavy Truck and Bus Accidents, 1975-2018
+Here are some numbers about Fatal Commercial Truck Accidents and Bus Accidents, 1975-2018